-As further discussed in Notes 2 and 19, the financial results of the Group in 2019 were largely determined by completion of the restructuring of its debt obligations resulted in the gain of USD 863.5 million.
-In addition to that, owing to good conditions across the key strategic markets and as a result of the different strategic initiatives in 2019 (and 2018), the Group delivered sound operational performance (see Note 6 for EBITDA dynamics) and strong financial results: the Group generated revenue from sales of USD 1,122.4 million (and USD 1,074.2 million).
-The Pipes business segment accounted for 59 per cent. of the revenue from sales, the Railway Wheels business segment accounted for 38 per cent. of the revenues and the Steelmaking segment accounted for 2 per cent. of the revenues in 2019.
+As further discussed in Notes 2 and 19, the financial results of the Group were largely determined by other comprehensive loss of USD 200,7 million from exchange differences on translation of foreign operations (UAH 28.27 per USD and UAH 23.69 per USD as at 31 December 2020 and 2019, respectively) together with reduction of the finance costs in 2020 and completion of the restructuring of its debt obligations resulted in the gain of USD 863.5 million in 2019.
+In addition to that and notwithstanding COVID-19 outbreak, as a result of the different initiatives in 2020 and 2019, the Group delivered sound operational performance (see Note 6 for EBITDA dynamics) and financial results: the Group generated revenue from sales of USD 865.1 million

+(and USD 1,122.4 million for 2019).
+The Pipes business segment accounted for 54% of the revenue from sales, the Railway Wheels business segment accounted for 41% of the revenues and the Steelmaking segment accounted for 3% of the revenues in 2020.
 Further segment information is disclosed in Note 6 to the accompanying Consolidated Financial Statements.